rehierl/node-tree-outliner/3-4-0-design-5.md

 sectioning node, there is no need to take the root's missing parent node into account.

+Note that no two type-1 sections have the same parent container.
+That is, because any sectioning node always declares a single section only.

 **CLARIFICATION**
-Even if the default scope of a type-1 section has to end with the section's sectioning node, a type-1 section can technically still be closed by an event that is subsequent to the section's open and presequent to the container's exit event.
+Even if the default scope of a type-1 section has to end with the section's sectioning node, a type-1 section can technically still be closed by an event that is subsequent to the section's open and presequent to its close event.

 Again, just because an option is technically possible, it does not imply that it would be reasonable to support such an option.

 ### type-2, next sibling

 **DEFINITION**
 The default scope of a type-2 section ends with the parent of its sectioning node.

 **CLARIFICATION**
 An algorithm must mark a type-2 section as being closed as soon as it enters the exit event of the sectioning node's parent.
 Consequently, the parent of a type-2 sectioning node represents the parent container of the declared section.

-Note that the parent container of a type-2 section is presequent to the section's sectioning node.
-That is, because the parent container is an ancestor of the section's sectioning node.
+Note that the parent container of a type-2 section is presequent to its sectioning node.
+That is, because the parent container is an ancestor of the sectioning node and, as such, will be entered before the sectioning node is entered.

+Note that multiple type-2 sections can have the same parent container.
+In addition to that, the parent container of a type-2 section may even be the parent container of a type-1 section (i.e. a type-1 sectioning node).

 Note that the parent container of a type-2 section is guaranteed to exist.
 That is, because an algorithm must always treat its root node as a type-1